pratham-jaiswal/flick-pick/README.md

 # FlickPick - Movie Recommendation App
-FlickPick is a user-friendly movie recommendation application developed using Python and powered by the Cohere API.
+FlickPick is a user-friendly movie recommendation application developed using Python and powered by the [Cohere](https://cohere.com/).
 This app helps you discover movie titles by generating suggestions based on your input descriptions.
 It also offers the option to receive a random movie recommendation, ensuring that you always have exciting viewing options.

 ## Use Case
 - Provides a movie recommendation service based on the type of movie a user wants to watch.